WallucePinkham/JVMX2/README.md

 ## Getting Started

-You can run `JVMX2 Tests/TestThreads.class`, for example, to test the JVM.
+You can run `JVMX2 -jar alltests.jar`, for example, to test the JVM.